brianshumate/katacoda-scenarios/vault-telemetry-splunk/04-perform-actions-to-generate-metrics.md

 This step will help guide you to generate new data in Vault and as a result, updated telemetry metrics in Splunk.

-You will use the `vault` CLI for these steps, so run the following command to ensure that you are in the **Terminal** tab.
+You will use the `vault` CLI for these steps, so run the following command to ensure that you are back in the **Terminal** tab.

 ```shell
 echo "Welcome back to the terminal."